<3<3

 This is how all of our patches work.
 We isolate the defect.
 We prove the complexity.
 We write the fix.
 We write the tests.
 We submit upstream.
 We move to the next node.

-Every one of these is a Mercurial-scale fix waiting to land.
+Every one of these is a Pyramid-scale fix waiting to land.

 What Changes When We Ship